Tommy's PregnancyHub

 Eating spicy curries

-The theory is that a spicy curry can stimulate your bowel and also get your womb going.
-There’s no proof that this can work and it may not be a great idea if you’ve had lots of heartburn or indigestion during pregnancy, which can be common (take a look at our common pregnancy complaints).
-On the other hand, it may be nice to have a takeaway or relaxed night out at your local curry house while you wait.
+The theory is that a spicy curry can stimulate your gut and get your contractions going, but there is no proof that this works.
+It may not be a great one to try if you’ve had lots of heartburn or indigestion during pregnancy, which is common.
+On the other hand, it may be nice to have a curry or a spicy meal while you wait.

 Aisha